yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

 to the investors.

-After a fixed time period, traditionally ten years, the fund is dissolved, and any remaining assets are liquidated and distributed back to the investors.
+After a fixed time period, traditionally ten years, the fund is dissolved, and any remaining assets are liquidated and distributed.

 Because of this rigid lifecycle, investors are necessarily locked in for the entire fund term.
 You can't sell your stake and get out after five years,